 Butterflies have been around for 56 million years, but times are hard.
 Habitat loss, pollution, pesticide use, invasive species, rising temperatures, and interruptions in their food web all make life difficult for butterflies.
 Butterflies are particularly hard hit because many of them rely on a single plant species as hosts for their eggs and offspring.

-Here, in San Jose, California, we have 144 species of native butterflies.
-Sadly, we also have the highest density of endangered butterfly species in the nation.
+When I lived in San Jose, California, I learned that there were 144 species of native butterflies.
+Sadly, that area also has the highest density of endangered butterfly species in the nation.
 Some of the most threatened California butterflies and their host plants include:

 Most of the plants used in butterfly gardens are insectary plants.
 Insectary plants are those with the color, shape, and height that appeal to butterflies and other beneficial insects.
 Common insectary plants include the following: